phutchins/pipo/README.md

 ## Quick Setup (Dev/Test)
 To try out PiPo, I've included a sample adminCertificate.
 You should not use these for production as you do not have the private keys associated with these admin certificates.

-+ Insatll the node modules
++ Install the node modules

         npm install